milesbaack/FocusFlow/INSTRUCTIONS.md

 - Add the JDK `bin` directory to your system `PATH`.

 ### 2. Install JavaFX SDK
-- Download JavaFX SDK 21.0.7 and extract it to a directory, e.g., `C:\Users\email\javafx-sdk-21.0.7`.
+- Download JavaFX SDK 21.0.7 from the link above.
+- Extract the downloaded archive to a directory of your choice (e.g., `C:\javafx-sdk-21.0.7`).
+- Ensure you remember the path where you extracted the JavaFX SDK, as you will need it to run the application.

 ### 3. Install Maven
 - Download and extract Maven.